Ferozsons: History

 Maulvi Ferozuddin was one of the most prominent scholars of his time, having been one of the first people to translate the Qur’an from Arabic to Persian and Urdu.
 For his achievements, Maulvi Ferozuddin is one of the few people to have been buried at Data Darbar, which is considered to be the oldest Sufi shrine of South Asia.

-Maulvi Ferozuddin originally began publishing books at the behest of then Director Education of the British Raj William Bell.
+Maulvi Ferozuddin originally began publishing books at the behest of then Director Education of the British rule William Bell.
 He also authored many books, his first being the Urdu translation of Data Ganj Baksh’s book “Kushuf-ul-Mujoob.”

 Maulvi Ferozuddin originally established Ferozsons Limited in Chohotay Mufti Baqar inside the historical walled city of Lahore.
 From the beginning, Maulvi Ferozuddin's vision of business extended beyond accumulating wealth, and he firmly incorporated the enrichment of human life in the under-developed South Asian region.

 Thus the publishing house was created not only as a means of creating wealth, but as one of spreading literacy and education among the masses of the sub-continent.

 In 1904, the company offices and printing plant then moved to its own purpose built premises on Circular Road, Sheranwala Gate.
 Ferozsons opened its first bookshop in 1947 on the Mall in Lahore which is also the company's head office.